fingerskier/manthra/README.md

 # Manthra

+If _onlys_ and _justs_ were candies and nuts then everyday would be Erntedankfest.
+  Dwight Schrute

 We need to stop just pulling people out of the river, We need to go upstream and find out why they're falling in.
   Desmond Tutu